radiantearth/stac-spec/extensions/projection/README.md

 be defined.

 **proj:bbox** - Bounding box of the assets represented by this item in the asset data CRS.
-Specified as four coordinates based on the CRS defined in the `epsg` and `proj:proj4` fields.
+Specified as four coordinates based on the CRS defined in the `proj:epsg` and `proj:proj4` fields.
 First two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, e.g., \[west, south, east, north],
 \[xmin, ymin, xmax, ymax], \[left, down, right, up].
 It is recommended that either or both of `proj:geometry` and `proj:bbox` be defined.